 Facing Criminal Charges for Shoplifting?
 Call a Nassau County, Long Island Theft Crimes Attorney Today

 Nassau County, Long Island criminal defense attorney Gianni Karmily understands the challenges that even a misdemeanor shoplifting case can bring and is prepared to provide a robust defense strategy to secure the best possible outcome.
-If you or a loved one is facing a shoplifting charge in Nassau County, Long Island, contact the Law Firm of Gianni Karmily to schedule a free consultation.
+If you or a loved one is facing a shoplifting charge in Nassau County, Long Island, contact the Law Firm of Gianni Karmily to schedule a case evaluation.

 Criminal defense attorney Gianni Karmily has two offices in the Nassau County, Long Island area.
 Call (516) 630-3405 for the Great Neck location or (516) 614-4228 for the Hempstead location.